A nonparametric distribution-free test of independence among continuous random vectors based on \texorpdfstring{$L_1$}{}-norm: Main results

-\begin{remark} \textnormal{The result of Theorem \ref{thm1} does not require smoothness conditions for the density functions.
+\begin{remark} { It is noteworthy that Theorem \ref{thm1} imposes any assumptions on the Lebesgue density.
 The bandwidth condition $nh_{n}^{3d}\rightarrow\infty$ is mainly due to the evaluation of the variance in Lemma \ref{lem5}.
-It allows us also to provide some asymptotic approximations in Lemma \ref{lem51} and to approach the centering term in Lemma \ref{Lemma12}.
-This condition is considered in nonparametric regression testing proposed by \cite{lee2013} to establish the asymptotic normality of the one-sided $L_q$ test statistic in testing functional inequalities.} \end{remark}
+It allows us also to provide some asymptotic approximations in Lemma \ref{lem51} and to approximate the centering term in Lemma \ref{Lemma12}.
+This condition is considered in nonparametric regression testing proposed by \cite{lee2013} to establish the asymptotic normality of the one-sided $L_q$-test statistic in testing functional inequalities, $1\leq q < \infty$.} \end{remark} Let us discuss how the process works so that our test can be carried out.
+Let, for each $l=1,\ldots,p$, $\C_l$ be a bounded Borel set such that $\mathbb P(\mathbb X^{l}\in \C_{l})>1-\varepsilon $ for some $\varepsilon $ small enough and set, for a Borel set $A\in\R^{d}$,